Hirohito (1901-1989)

 Library of Congress

 Hirohito was the grandson of the great Emperor Meiji, who helped push Japan into the modern world.
-He served as regent for his father, the Emperor Taisho, who was mentally unbalanced, and formally ascended the throne upon his father’s death in 1926.
+Hirohito served as regent for his father, the Emperor Taisho, who was mentally unbalanced, and formally ascended the throne upon his father’s death in 1926.
 He had a keen interest in marine biology and even published a small number of scientific papers.

 A number of historians see Hirohito in a darker light.
 These historians argue that Hirohito was the driving force behind Japanese imperialism, that his interest in biology extended to biological warfare, and that the relatively benign postwar image of Hirohito was the product of masterful spin on the part of the Japanese and expediency on the part of MacArthur, the Supreme Allied Commander and virtual shogun (military dictator) of Japan after the war.
+However, the notion that Hirohito was a figurehead controlled by the military could be found in American publications at least as far back as the time of Pearl Harbor, and the more extreme versions of this revisionist view of Hirohito have largely been rejected by mainstream historians.

-A slightly different picture emerges from other recent histories, in which Hirohito appears as a weak and vacillating ruler who heaped praise on his Army and Navy when they were winning, and petulantly demanded greater efforts and sacrifices when they were losing.
+A somewhat different picture emerges from other recent histories, in which Hirohito appears as a weak and vacillating ruler who heaped praise on his Army and Navy when they were winning, and petulantly demanded greater efforts and sacrifices when they were losing.
 Prince Konoye, who preceded Tojo as prime minister, told an aide (Hastings 2007):

 When I told the emperor that it would be a mistake to go to war, he would agree with me, but then he would listen to others and afterwards say that I shouldn't worry so much.
 He was slightly in favor of war and later on became more war-inclined ...
 As prime minister I had no authority over the army and could appeal [only] to the emperor.
 But the emperor became so much influenced by the military that I couldn't do anything about it.

 Hirohito was denied all but a few intimates by court tradition, and eschewed personal indulgences.
 His personal living quarters were highly Westernized, as was his family life, but he maintained the traditional social barriers towards all outside his immediate family.
 He worked a long daily schedule interrupted by simple meals, and neither smoked nor drank.
 He was physically somewhat frail and may have suffered from a mild congenital neurological condition, reflected in a somewhat clumsy gait that his court took pains to conceal.
+This may also account for reports that Hirohito came close to a nervous breakdown by the summer of 1943, which led him to spend much of his time away from Tokyo at the summer palace in Hayama.

 Hirohito maintained the image of a benign figurehead from shortly after the surrender through the remainder of his life.
 Neither he nor any of his closest relatives were ever tried or even seriously interrogated about their roles in the war, a deliberate policy decision on the part of MacArthur.
 After his death in 1989, and in accordance with long Japanese tradition, Hirohito became known in Japan by his regnal name, Showa, which means “Enlightened Peace.”
 The irony did not pass unremarked by Japan’s neighbors in East Asia.